Sursock bronze: Iconographical variability

-Celestial deities
+Deities of the days of the week

-Celestial deity orders of the Sursock bronze, as discussed by Franz Cumont.
-The sequence on the right arranges the luminaries and planets according to their distance from Earth based on the ancient geocentric model.
-The sequence on the left represents the order associated with the planetary rulers of the days of the Roman week.
+Arrangement of the deity busts on the Sursock bronze, as discussed by Franz Cumont.
+The sequence on the left reflects the ancient geocentric model, arranging luminaries and planets by their perceived distance from Earth.
+The sequence on the right follows the planetary rulers of the days of the Roman week.

-Writing in 1921, the Belgian archaeologist and historian Franz Cumont presented that the spatial arrangement of the celestial deities busts follows two significant orderings: when read right to left and top to bottom, the sequence Moon-Mercury-Venus-Sun-Mars-Jupiter-Saturn represents their distance from Earth outwards according to Chaldean and later Alexandrian astronomers; when read left to right, the sequence Sun-Moon-Mars-Mercury-Jupiter-Venus-Saturn corresponds to the days of the week.
-This dual reading demonstrates the sophisticated astrological knowledge of the Heliopolis priests.
-He further posits that the busts of the Sursock bronze provide the first evidence that the planetary week played a crucial role in the cultic practices of the Heliopolitan clergy and in the Great Temple's worship practices.
-This idea is supported by evidence of daily planetary prayers in Harran and similar practices in Mithraic mysteries, suggesting that Syrian cults and Iranian Mithraic religion, helped spread the use of the astrological week throughout the Latin world.
+Writing in 1921, the Belgian archaeologist and historian Franz Cumont argued that the spatial arrangement of the busts of the deities associated with celestial bodies follows two significant orderings: when read top to bottom and right to left, the sequence Moon-Mercury-Venus-Sun-Mars-Jupiter-Saturn represents their distance from Earth according to Chaldean and later Alexandrian astronomers; when read left to right, the sequence Sun-Moon-Mars-Mercury-Jupiter-Venus-Saturn corresponds to the days of the week.
+Cumont further posits that the busts of the Sursock bronze provide the first evidence that the planetary week played a crucial role in the cultic practices of the Heliopolitan clergy.
+This idea is supported by evidence of daily planetary prayers in Harran (in modern-day Turkey) and similar practices in the Mithraic mysteries, suggesting that Syrian cults and Iranian Mithraic religion helped spread the use of the astrological week throughout the Latin world.
 According to the French scholar and curator Nicolas Bel, the imagery of the bust deities illustrates how, in the Roman Imperial period, Jupiter Heliopolitanus came to be seen as a universal, cosmic force connected with the movement of the planets, the passage of time, and prophecy, a conception that gained wide popularity across the empire.
+According to the American scholar David C. Parrish, Near Eastern religious traditions, like the cult of Jupiter Heliopolitanus, were among the key influences that contributed to the rising popularity of artistic depictions of the planetary gods of the week in Roman art during the second and third centuries AD, particularly under the Severan dynasty.
+This trend was also driven by widespread astrological beliefs attributing to the planets the power to shape individual fate, and by the adoption of the seven-day week.

-Lion head
+Lion's head

-The lion head, along with the bucranium (bull head) are recurring architectural motifs in the great temple of Baalbek.
+The lion's head and bucranium (bull's head) are recurring architectural motifs in the Great Temple of Baalbek.

-In his 1920 monograph, Dussaud identified the lion head at the lower front of the dress as a representation of the god Gennaios, a figure regarded as a solar deity venerated at Baalbek.
-Kropp proposed in 2010 that the term "Gennaios" may not refer to a distinct deity but could instead derive from the Aramaic GNYʾ, linking it to the Arabic concept of jinn (Arabic: جن), which denotes a divine or powerful entity rather than a proper name.
-He further proposed that the lion head may represent an attribute capable of appearing alongside different gods, highlighting their divine status, suggesting that the lion head need not be interpreted as a unique deity or a representation thereof; rather, it serves as an attribute or visual epithet applicable to several gods underscoring their divinity.
-In 1956, the French Jesuit priest and archaeologist René Mouterde published findings regarding two previously undocumented inscriptions from Lebanon relating to Jupiter Heliopolitanus, the second of which references "I.O.M.H. regulo".
-Mouterde interpreted "regulus" in its astronomical context, referring to the brightest star in the Leo constellation.
-(Note: Regulus is also known in Greek sources as "Basiliskos" and in Babylonian texts as "Sarru", both meaning king.)